Leystryku/die_awesomium/README.md

 If you're updating, make sure you delete the old files and verify the games integrity before doing so!

+# Compiling
+If you wish to compile this yourself.
+- Head to the src/ directory
+- open premake5.lua in your favourite text editor
+- edit the `sdk_dir` variable to point to the 'src' directory of Valve's Source SDK
+- Save the file and run `premake5 <target>` within that directory; a `projects` folder will then be created.

+The only supported platform right now is Windows.
+Feel free to contribute!

 Screenshot:
 ![In program view](http://i.imgur.com/C3O2Yjp.jpg)